 What's the difference between seats, couchettes, and sleeper cars?

-Seats are for the bravest, while couchettes and sleepers provide a more comfortable journey.
-In the couchettes, you can find simple and rather narrow berths, while the sleepers are equipped with proper beds and sometimes even a private bathroom.
-Couchettes accommodate up to six people, while sleepers are private compartments for one to three people.
+While seats are only for the bravest, couchettes and sleepers offer a more comfortable journey.
+The couchettes usually feature simple and rather narrow berths, while the sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
+Couchettes can hold up to six people, whereas sleepers are private compartments for one to three people.

 What amenities do sleeper cars offer?